What is the true cost of living in Peru today?

 You may even come across a rather kindly bear who enjoys marmalade sandwiches… When it comes to living in Peru permanently, however, there are many things you need to consider.

-The cost of food and hotel rooms isn’t the only spending compass if you move here permanently.
+Unlike on any regular visit to places in Peru the cost of food and hotel rooms isn’t the only spending compass if you move here permanently.

 What are house prices actually like?
 What’s the difference in everyday bills in Peru compared to the USA?